Team

 Filter:

-Amid the rapid growth of online retail, last-mile delivery faces significant challenges, including the cost-effective delivery of goods to all customers.
-Accordingly, the development and improvement of innovative approaches thrive in current research.
+Amid the rapid growth of online retail, last-mile delivery faces significant challenges, including the cost-effective delivery of goods to all delivery locations.
 Our work contributes to this stream by applying dynamic pricing techniques to effectively model the possible involvement of the crowd in fulfilling delivery tasks.
 The use of occasional drivers (ODs) as a viable, cost-effective alternative to traditional dedicated drivers (DDs) prompts the necessity to focus on the inherent challenge posed by the uncertainty of ODs’ arrival times and willingness to perform deliveries.
+We introduce a dynamic programming framework that offers individualized bundles of a delivery task and compensation to ODs as they arrive.
+This model, akin to a reversed form of dynamic pricing, accounts for ODs’ decision-making by treating their acceptance thresholds as a random variable.
+Therefore, our model addresses the dynamic and stochastic nature of OD availability and decision-making.

 • Schur, R.: Approximately Optimal Solutions for Nonlinear Dynamic Pricing in the Presence of Multiunit Demand.
 PDFBIB DownloadDetails